mdeclerk/EmbeddedSlotMachine/README.md

 scripts/build.sh
 ```

 Or bash into a specific build environment and `make` manually.
-This example randomly uses the aarch64 build environment.
+The following example randomly chooses the aarch64 build environment for the build.

 ```sh
 scripts/aarch64/buildenv_bash.sh    # bash into aarch64 build environment